aboveyou00/gfn-compiler/CppCalc/LanguageSpec.md

 An implementation is required to fail compilation if any of the invalid cases above are parsed, even if the expression could potentially be interpreted in a sensible way.
+However, an implementation can defer the error to a later stage in the compiler if necessary, rather than failing compilation speculatively.

 # Syntax: